 The other reason I wanted to switch notebook systems has to do with how I use my bullet journal.
 I will go into detail further below.

 After fuzzing about it for several days and discussing the issue with Wonderguy, I gave in.
-Because of my low buy challenge, I didn’t want to act like spending 65 € on a notebook and inserts is fine, but in the end I decided it’s worth it, which I explain in my last post (LINK).
-In the end, I purchased a regular sized Traveler’s Notebook in black as well as three additional inserts.
+Because of my low buy challenge, I didn’t want to act like spending 65 € on a notebook and inserts is totally fine.
+But in the end I decided it’s worth it and purchased a regular sized Traveler’s Notebook in black as well as three additional inserts.

 A new way to bullet journal

 By thematically sorting my inserts, it will be easier to navigate through my notes once the books are full and filed.
 Additionally, it will also make my life easier because I don’t need to transcribe countless list and collections from one notebook to the other since I use my bullet journal insert mainly as a planner and for short-time lists, but still have my Dingbats notebook for curated collections like my reading list, book shopping list, diary writing and the like.
-I don’t have to care anymore to not waste pages or space in my bujo because otherwise, I have to do a lot of transcribing with all my list and collections.
-I can use my bujo insert anyway I want and if I have to replace it in a few weeks no harm done, I just start a new notebook.
+I don’t have to care anymore to not waste pages or space in my bujo so that I won’t have to transcribe all my lists and collections.
+I can use my bujo insert any way I want and if I have to replace it in a few weeks no harm done, I just start a new ‘planner.’
 My longtime lists and collections are not affected by how fast I fill my bujo insert and how often I switch notebooks.

 Back to the roots …?